-To do this, tap on the Filter button on the right side of the camera screen and try different filters.
+To do this, tap the “Filter” button on the right side of the camera screen and try different filters.
 This will make changes to your video quality.
-You can also use the Effects feature to access more filters when shooting.
+You can also use the “Effects” feature to access more filters when shooting.

 Failing To Update the Imaging Software

 Most phone software needs to be regularly updated to function optimally.
-While this process is usually automatic, it may be helpful to conduct regular checks to see if your camera software is up-to-date.
+While this process is usually automatic, conducting regular checks to see if your camera software is up-to-date may be helpful.

-At the time we are living, we cannot undermine the power of social media.
-In recognition of this, it is vital that you give your A-game whenever you post content.
+In the time we are living, we cannot undermine the power of social media.
+Recognizing this, you must give your A-game whenever you post content.
 TikTok is a big deal right now, probably rivaling YouTube in the video niche.

 Getting the best out of TikTok starts with uploading high-quality videos.
 This, in turn, relies in great part on your camera quality.
 Fortunately, nothing stops you now from taking your TikTok videos to the next level.
 Happy shooting!